-- A. Subpoena of witnesses.
+A. Subpoena of witnesses.
 If the court determines that a preliminary examination must be conducted, subpoenas shall be issued for any witnesses required by the district attorney or the defendant.
-The witnesses shall be examined in the defendant's presence and may be cross-examined. - B. Record of hearing.
-A record shall be made of the preliminary examination.
-If the defendant is bound over for trial in the district court, the record shall be filed with the clerk of the district court with the bind-over order.
-A duplicate of the tape may be requested by any party within six (6) months following the preliminary hearing.
-The taped record may be disposed of by the magistrate court after the expiration of six (6) months following the preliminary hearing. - C. Findings of court.
+The witnesses shall be examined in the defendant's presence and may be cross-examined.

+B. Record of hearing.
+Upon request, a record shall be made of the preliminary examination.
+If requested, the record shall be filed with the clerk of the district court within ten (10) days after it is requested or within ten (10) days after the district attorney notifies the magistrate court of the filing of the information, whichever date is later.
+If a duplicate of the taped record is not requested within sixty (60) days following the date of the preliminary examination, or within sixty (60) days after the expiration date of an order extending the time for the filing of an information, whichever is later, the record may be disposed of by the magistrate court.

+C. Findings of court.
 If, upon completion of the examination, it appears to the court that there is no probable cause to believe that the defendant has committed an offense, the court shall discharge the defendant.
-If the defendant is bound over for trial by the magistrate court, the district attorney shall file with the magistrate court: - (1) a copy of the information filed in district court; and - (2) if an order is entered by the district court extending the time for filing an information, a copy of such order.
+If the defendant is bound over for trial by the magistrate court, the district attorney shall file with the magistrate court:

+(1) a copy of the information filed in district court; and

+(2) if an order is entered by the district court extending the time for filing an information, a copy of such order.
 If the court finds that there is probable cause to believe that the defendant committed an offense not within magistrate court trial jurisdiction, it shall bind the defendant over for trial.
 If the court finds that there is probable cause to believe that the defendant committed only an offense within magistrate court trial jurisdiction, the action shall be set for trial as soon as possible.

-- D. Time.
+D. Time.
 A preliminary hearing shall be held within a reasonable time but in any event not later than ten (10) days following the initial appearance if the defendant is in custody and no later than sixty (60) days if he is not in custody.
-Failure to comply with the time limits set forth in this paragraph shall not affect the validity of any indictment for the same criminal offense. - E. Effect of indictment.
+Failure to comply with the time limits set forth in this paragraph shall not affect the validity of any indictment for the same criminal offense.

+E. Effect of indictment.
 If the defendant is indicted prior to a preliminary examination for the offense pending in the magistrate court, the district attorney shall forthwith advise the magistrate and the magistrate shall take no further action in the case, provided that any conditions of release set by the magistrate shall continue in effect unless amended by the district court.